HakaiInstitute/metadata-review/.github/ISSUE_TEMPLATE/dataset-name.md

 ---

+---
+name: Dataset name
+about: Template for metadata review
+title: Dataset name
+labels: ''
+assignees: ''

+---

 # Dataset Name

-## Checklist
+## Best Practices Checklist

-### Human Reviewer Checklist (things the metadata intake form can’t check)
+### In General
+- [ ] No previous versions of this metadata record exist (eg for earlier versions of the data, if so update that record rather than creating a new one)

+### Data Identification

+#### Dataset title:

+- [ ] No version information in the title
+- [ ] Frontloaded (with the most important information first)
+- [ ] Include the geographical region the data apply to
+- [ ] Short – aim for 60 characters including spaces
+- [ ] Does not include acronyms – put these in the keywords
+- [ ] Does not include the word “dataset”
+- [ ] Time series datasets should include “time series” at the end of the title
+- [ ] Does not include the time period (this is covered in the temporal extents fields)

+#### Abstract

 - [ ] Abbreviations have been expanded upon at first mention

+### Spatial

+### Contact

+- [ ] No organizations listed under first / last name
+- [ ] The citation in the metadata record matches the preferred citation mentioned in the data package.
+- [ ]  Include Hakai Institute as Publisher (& Distributor?)

+### Resources

+- [ ] Resource links go to specific dataset download (not generic platform like waterproperties.ca)
+- [ ] Readme, changelog, data dictionary, protocols included in data-package
 - [ ] Links work
-  - [ ] Resource links, link included in the citation
 - [ ] If data record is completed: Resource link links to a download of the compressed data package (.zip)
-- [ ] Readme, changelog, data dictionary, protocols included in data-package
 - [ ] All files in the data package can be opened and are not corrupt
-- [ ] No organizations are listed under first name / last name
-- [ ] The citation in the metadata record matches the preferred citation mentioned in the data package.

-### Dataset title:
+### Platform

-- [ ] be frontloaded (with the most important information first) include the geographical region the data apply to
-- [ ] be short – aim for 60 characters including spaces
-- [ ] not include acronyms – put these in the keywords
-- [ ] not include the word “dataset”
-- [ ] time series datasets should include “time series” at the end of the title
-- [ ] not include the time period (this should only be used in the spreadsheet title)